Background pattern

 Disimet contains two different medications, called sitagliptin and metformin.

-• Sitagliptin belongs to a class of medications called DPP-4 inhibitors (dipeptidyl peptidase-4 inhibitors)
+• Sitagliptin belongs to a class of medications known as DPP-4 inhibitors (dipeptidyl peptidase-4 inhibitors)

-• Metformin belongs to a class of medications called biguanides.
+• Metformin belongs to a class of medications known as biguanides.

-They work together to control blood sugar levels in adult patients with a form of diabetes called “type 2 diabetes mellitus”.
-This medication helps to increase the levels of insulin produced after a meal and reduces the amount of sugar produced by the body.
+They work together to control blood sugar levels in adult patients with a form of diabetes called "type 2 diabetes mellitus".
+This medication helps increase insulin production after a meal and reduces the amount of sugar produced by your body.

-Along with a diet and exercise, this medication helps to lower blood sugar levels.
-This medication can be used alone or with certain diabetes medications (insulin, sulfonylureas, or thiazolidinediones).
+Along with diet and exercise, this medication helps lower your blood sugar level.
+This medication can be used alone or with certain diabetes medications (insulin, sulfonylureas, or glitazones).

 What is type 2 diabetes?

-2. What you need to know before starting to take Disimet
+2. What you need to know before taking Disimet

 Do not take Disimet